Emmy9969/Walmart-Weekly-Sales-Dashboard-2010-2012/README.md

 - The top three weekly sales across all stores were achieved by Store 14 ($3,818,686.45), Store 20 ($3,766,687.43), and Store 10            ($3,749,057.69).
 Fuel prices during these peak weeks ranged from $3.14 to $3.24.
 - Average fuel prices steadily increased over the three years, rising from $2.82 in 2010 to $3.56 in 2011, and reaching $3.71 in 2012.

+# Recommendations
+- Since Store 14 recorded the highest weekly sales ($3,818,686.45), Walmart should analyze its operational strategies, customer             demographics, and product mix to replicate this success across other stores.
+- Stores like Store 4 ($299,543,953.38) and Store 13 ($286,517,703.80) are top performers annually.
+Walmart should prioritize inventory,    staffing, and promotional efforts in these high-performing locations to maximize returns.
+- Stores in warmer regions (e.g., Store 33 at 76.73°F) may benefit from stocking more seasonal items like summer apparel, beverages, and    outdoor equipment, while colder-region stores could focus on winter gear and heating-related products.
+- Sales peaked in 2011 ($2.45B).
+Walmart should revisit marketing and sales strategies from that year to identify successful campaigns or   economic conditions that could be re-applied today.
+- When fuel prices are low ($2.47 on 2010-02-19), sales were relatively small ($47,021.03).
+Walmart should explore how fuel costs impact    customer spending, potentially offering fuel-linked promotions to stimulate demand.
+- When fuel prices are low ($2.47 on 2010-02-19), sales were relatively small ($47,021.03).
+Walmart should explore how fuel costs impact    customer spending, potentially offering fuel-linked promotions to stimulate demand.
+- The top-selling weeks tend to occur around December (holiday period).
+Walmart should expand holiday marketing, stock popular items        early, and ensure staffing is prepared for high traffic.
+- On 2012-10-26, CPI was at 127.23, and sales reached $549,731.49.
+During high inflation, Walmart should emphasize value pricing, promote   discounts, and increase marketing for essential goods.
+- High-unemployment areas (e.g., Store 12 at 13.12%) may require more budget-friendly product ranges, bulk deals, and targeted community    outreach to maintain customer loyalty.
+- Stores 14, 20, and 10 are top weekly performers.
+Walmart should focus competitive intelligence on these locations to understand           pricing, customer service, and promotional tactics that drive their performance.
+- Since fuel prices rose from $2.82 in 2010 to $3.71 in 2012, Walmart should monitor transportation costs and their impact on product       pricing.
+Consider partnerships with fuel providers for customer discounts to maintain foot traffic.